deepsarda/SectorNet/BUILD.md

 1.  **Start the local replica and build the project:**
     ```bash
-    dfx start --background --clean
+    dfx start --background --clean --replica
     cargo build --target wasm32-unknown-unknown --release
     ```

 2.  **Get your Principal ID:**
     This will be set as the owner of the canisters.
+We use a preset one, for easy developement.
     ```bash
     export MY_PRINCIPAL=$(dfx identity get-principal)
     echo "Your Principal is: $MY_PRINCIPAL"